MrOrtiz1988/jara-javascript-rascal-public/README.md

 5. Why is Robert, our lowest performer, getting a bonus of `660000`?
     - How are the bonuses calculated?
 What do they depend on?

-Make sure to fork or download this repo so that you have your own instance of the code.
-Make the corrections, then upload them to your own repo.